 - $100 – Galapagos Park fee.
 Paid in cash.

-- $30 – Wetsuit rental for week.
-Paid in cash 1st day on the boat.
+- $30 – Wetsuit rental for the week.
+I paid in cash on the first day on the boat.

 - $21 – Drinks and ice cream in a few towns we visited.

-- $9 – Yacht bar tab (I was so tired from the day’s activities, I didn't drink much alcohol).
+- $9 – Yacht bar tab (I was so tired from activities that I didn't drink much alcohol).